corefan/xenko-docs/manual/ui/editor.md

 The **UI preview** displays a preview of the UI as it appears at runtime.
 The rendering is equivalent to the rendering in the game, assuming the design resolution is the same as the UI component that uses the edited asset (see [UI Asset properties](#ui-asset-properties)).

 The UI view camera is orthographic (see [Cameras](../graphics/cameras.md).
-The UI always faces the camera.
+By default, the UI always faces the camera.

 You can select, move, and resize elements in the preview as you do in image editing applications.